GovTechSG/ship-hats-portal/manage-users.md

    **Quota consumed**|Indicates whether the user is consuming quota from the current subscription.
    **CI Quota Consumed**|Indicates whether the user is consuming CI tools quota from the current subscription.
    **Sonatype Quota Consumed**|Indicates whether the user is consuming Sonatype tools quota from the current subscription.
+   **GitLab Quota Consumed**|Indicates whether the user is consuming GitLab quota from the current subscription.
    **Last Login**|Indicates the date and time when the user logged in the last time.
    **Status**|Indicates whether the user is active or removed.
    **Approved Date**|Indicates the date when the user was approved.